 Information about how we deliver on our commitment to diversity and inclusion is summarised in the Bar’s Diversity and Inclusion brochure available here.

-A number of resources are available to members of the Bar who believe they have been affected by discrimination, workplace bullying or sexual harassment.
+A number of resources are available to members of the Bar who believe they have been affected by sexual harassment, discrimination and bullying.

 Victorian Bar Health & Wellbeing Services

 The Bar’s Health & Wellbeing Committee’s primary goal is to promote the good health and wellbeing of barristers.
-The Bar funds two independent counselling services for members and their families.
+The Bar funds five three sessions with two independent counselling services for members and their families.
 Help is available 24 hours a day, seven days a week.

 Lifeline is a national charity providing all Australians experiencing a personal crisis with access to 24-hour crisis support and suicide prevention services.
 Call 13 11 14.